Francis Edmunds: Early years

 Louis Francis Edmunds was born into an orthodox Russian-Jewish family.
 His mother died when he was two years of age, whereupon his father emigrated to the United Kingdom, leaving Francis in the care of his grandparents until he was of an age to start school in England.
 He then joined his father in London, who had since acquired a second family with the sister of his first wife.
 On leaving school, Francis distanced himself from the faith of his family and embarked on a study of Medicine.

-From 1922-24 he was part of a Quaker mission to Russia, distributing emergency rations on horseback to the starving farming population during the Bolshevik Revolution.
+From 1922 to 1924 he was part of a Quaker mission to Russia, distributing emergency rations on horseback to the starving farming population during the Bolshevik Revolution.
 On returning to England, his interests having switched from Medicine to Education, he was sent to a Quaker Friends School in Lebanon, and later taught at the International School in Geneva, Switzerland.

 Steiner education

 Through a friend he was introduced to Rudolf Steiner’s Anthroposophy, studied briefly at the Goetheanum in Dornach and became a member of the Anthroposophical Society in 1930.
 In England once again, he took up contact with the teachers of “The New School” (today Michael Hall) that had been founded in Streatham, South London in 1925.
 In 1932 he was asked to take on the first grade, which soon led to various other responsibilities in the school.

 In 1936 his colleagues asked him to direct what was to become the Michael Hall Teacher Training Course, the first organised Steiner training in Britain, which he ran for years besides his teaching work.

 During World War II, the school, now called Michael Hall, was evacuated to Minehead in Somerset.
 Here Edmunds began to write the Michael Hall News and held many lectures for the soldiers stationed there to guard the coastline.
 After the War the school moved to Kidbrooke Hall Forest Row in Sussex.
 It was then that he began to travel extensively, mainly to the United States, in order to help the Waldorf Schools in those parts to develop.
 Besides this, he and his wife Elizabeth for many years ran the school hostel, living together with the boarders in Kidbrooke Mansion with their own three children.

 Concerned that the British Steiner schools begin consequentially to work together he founded and was chairman of the "Steiner Schools Fellowship” for many years.